-These are some of the best colors to paint your primary bedroom to create a relaxing, calm space that you’ll love retiring to at the end of the day.
+These are some of the best color choices to paint your primary bedroom to create a relaxing, calm space that you’ll love retiring to at the end of the day.

 What is the best paint color for a bedroom?

 Determine the overall feeling you want in your bedroom.
 Most people want their bedroom to be a retreat from the world; somewhere to relax and of course, somewhere to get a good night’s sleep.

 If you have dark furniture, you may want to brighten the space with a lighter paint color.
 If you already have light-colored furniture, you can choose to keep things bright or add a more saturated color to your walls.

 The light that comes into your room also plays an important role in which paint color you ultimately decide on.
 The perfect gray in your friend’s bedroom may look baby blue in your room, because of the cold northern light it receives.

-Shades of blue, blue-gray, blue-green and soft gray are perfect colors for a bedroom.
+Softer shades of blue, blue-gray, blue-green, and soft gray are perfect colors for a bedroom.
 Blue is associated with a sense of calm and relaxation, so it makes sense that these colors would work well.